The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

 - Gifts – donations received from the public, either from individuals or organizations.
 Typically gifts do not require anything to receive the money, but may be earmarked for a certain purpose.

 - Indirect Cost Recovery – Money received by the university as reimbursement related to the costs of implementing the project or contract.
-The indirect rate (% of direct costs incurred related to this project) is stipulated the granting organization.
+The indirect rate (% of direct costs incurred related to this project) is stipulated by the granting organization.

 An entity’s expense streams are listed after revenue on the income statement and are recorded as debit balances.
 Expenses are defined as the cost incurred to do business or the outflow of resources associated with the general operations of an entity.
 Since Indiana University operates on an accrual basis of accounting, expenses are recognized as they are incurred (i.e. when the good is received or service is performed) and should be recorded in the same fiscal period as the related revenue – this is considered the matching principle.
-See section Accounting Fundamentals Section for further guidance on expense recognition and recording expense balances.
+See the Accounting Fundamentals section for further guidance on expense recognition and recording expense balances.

 Typically, organizations have more than one expense stream.
 Examples of Indiana University’s expense streams include: